 In order of typical impact:

-- Optimize images (AVIF/WebP + responsive sizing)
+- Optimise images (AVIF/WebP + responsive sizing)

 - Reduce JavaScript (remove unused code, defer, code-split)